ST10538560/WEBE5020-POE/README.md

 4. DESIGN AND USER EXPERIENCE :
-Colour scheme: In the website i used pastel colour which is rbg( 234, 100 ,146)
+Colour scheme: In the website i used pastel colour which is rbg( 234, 100 ,146) Background color : transparate
+Colour:hotpink
 2. TYPOGRAPHY : I used  Aptos(Body)

+Align-item :centre
 I aso used (strong) for bold font for emphasising
+Padding: 10px;20px
+Font style:italic

 3.Layout and design
 There is a navigation bar at the top of the website.
 •	Structured and easy to follow designs
+•	 Position :sticky
+•	Position: fixed
 4. user experience

 •	The  website will be easy to access  and fast loading page.